Nature plays a leading role here at Chatham Park, where living, working, and playing harmonize beautifully

 Chatham Park is in relentless pursuit of the perfect community.
 To that end, we’re proud to have created and implemented standards that demonstrate an exemplary commitment to nature and sustainability.
-Following these standards, we require that Chatham Park’s tree canopy never falls below 50% – a requirement that raises the bar for other North Carolina communities.
+Following these standards, Chatham Park’s tree canopy never falls below 50% – a requirement that raises the bar for other North Carolina communities.

 Let’s talk about what that means and why it makes Chatham Park all the more unique.

 What’s the difference between tree coverage and tree canopy?

 Tree canopy is the area the tree’s branches and leaves cover when viewed from above.

 Tree coverage is the land area where the tree grows.
 Typically, tree canopy measurements will be 3x the tree coverage area.

 “As added measures, trees in parking lots, single-family lots, and planted in street rights of way will not receive credit for tree coverage in Chatham Park.
 We also have buffer requirements to preserve natural areas,” says Chuck Smith, VP, Planning & Development at Preston Development Company and the Chatham Park project.

 Already established buffer requirements in Chatham Park’s include:

 - 100-foot buffers on perennial streams, twice the amount of any stream buffer requirement in Pittsboro today

 - 300 and 500-foot buffers along the Haw River.
 These are 6 and 10 times the current Town and State requirements on the Haw River